mobtest/renaissance.io/documents/manual_qa_ios_apps.md

 1. Do various ways of displaying information do this consistently?
 As in unread icon, and then the list of unread messages?
 2. Is your app's badge updated consistently?
 3. What happens on a crash while information is processed, is there a repair process or a consistency check?

+## Interrupts
+1. How does the app deal with interrupts like incoming calls, push notifications?
+2. After returning to the app, is it in a consistent state?

+##